Homemade Blackberry Ice Cream

 Step-by-step: Homemade blackberry ice cream recipe

-- In the large bowl of a stand mixer, with the whisk attachment, whip the whipping cream until it forms almost stiff peaks.
+- In the large bowl of a stand mixer, with the whisk attachment, whip the whipping cream and sour cream until soft peaks.

-Pro tip – The more you whip the cream, the fluffier the ice cream.
-But, do not overwhip or you will churn the whipping cream into butter. - Next, add the condensed milk and vanilla extract.
-Mix a minute more to combine.
+- Next, add the condensed milk and vanilla extract.
+Mix for a minute more to combine.
 This is your ice cream base.

 - Crush the blackberries with a fork.
 Then, add the blackberry puree to the whipped cream mixture and combine.